Figure skating club: Tests, competitions, and shows

 Some national skating federations such as the United States Figure Skating Association and Skate Canada define a graduated series of skill tests which are used to measure and reward skaters' progress, and to classify them into competition levels.
 Administration of these tests is largely left up to the individual skating clubs.
 Some clubs with a large and active membership may have a test session each month, or even more frequently.
 Other clubs that cater primarily to recreational skaters may have only one test session each year.
 In addition to being of benefit to skaters, test sessions are the primary means by which figure skating judges are trained.

 Many clubs organize an annual competition.
 Most club competitions are focused on giving children an opportunity to perform.
 A low-level skater might compete a few times a year at competitions hosted by various clubs in their region.
 A few of the larger established club competitions attract elite competitors as well, who may use these events to try out new programs or receive a critique or evaluation from international judges.

 Clubs may also host or assist in organizing a major competition from time to time.
 For example, the U.S. Figure Skating Championships are typically organized with the assistance of one or more local skating clubs in the host city, which share a portion of the event's profits.

 Ice shows or "carnivals" are another annual tradition at many clubs.
 Again, the focus is usually on giving younger skaters an opportunity to participate.
 Often club shows feature one or two invited elite guest skaters who perform solos, while the club members skate in groups sorted by age or ability.

-Other activities

-Many clubs sponsor synchronized skating and ice theatre teams.
-Some clubs offer regular social ice dancing sessions, or dance camps aimed primarily at adult figure skating adult skaters.

-A few older figure skating clubs, including the Skating Club of Boston and the Toronto Cricket, Skating and Curling Club are organized along the same lines as a country club, effectively as much elite private social clubs as sports organizations.
-Other club activities can include dinners and teas or receptions.
-At these clubs, prospective members typically need to be sponsored by existing members and are expected to become acquainted with others in the club before the board votes on their membership application.

-At the other extreme, some skating clubs accept any member who pays the dues, and sponsor no activities at all outside the rink...